Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Definitions and Methods

 and thus

 Here $\sL$ is a quantum Liouvillian of the form

 for some Hermitian operator $H$.
 If we are considering a system which weakly interacts with a Markovian environment then equations (\ref{eq:ddt}-\ref{eq:masterequation}) are usually referred to as the Lindblad master equation and we can interpret the operator $H$ as the system's Hamiltonian and the $L_\mu$ operators, now called Lindblad jump operators, model the influence of the environment's noise on our system.
 Such operators may, for example, be particle creation/annihilation operators to describe random particle gain/loss, or number operators to describe dephasing \cite{GardinerTextbook}.
 By formulating our theory of quantum synchronization with respect to evolutions described by Eqs. (\ref{eq:ddt}-\ref{eq:masterequation}) the resulting theory is as general as possible and can be intuitively understood in the weak coupling, Markovian limit.
-However, as discussed above, evolution of the quantum state according to Eqn. (\ref{eq:masterequation}) is not restricted to purely Markovian systems.
+However, evolution of the quantum state according to Eqn. (\ref{eq:masterequation}) is not restricted exclusively to the weak coupling limit, although at strong coupling the jump operators lose their intuitive interpretation.
+By formulating our theory within the Lindblad formalism we are able to capture the widest class of possible quantum evolutions which are relevant to undriven systems which interact with an environment.

+We remark that it is possible to also include some non-Markovian effects in this formalism by considering an enlarged Hilbert space containing part of the environment, as we outline further in Appdx \ref{sec:non_markovian}.
+Although this is usually unpractical for large many-body systems, the example in Sec \ref{sec:antiexample} will in effect use this idea when anti-synchronizing two spin-1/2s.
+With this one exception, however, our work considers exclusively Markovian dynamics.

 A formal solution to the Lindblad equation can be obtained by finding the eigensystem of the Liouvillian.
 This is defined as the set $\{\rho_k, \sigma_k, \lambda_k\}$, where $\lambda_k$ are the eigenvalues of $\sL$ and $\rho_k, \sigma_k$ are the corresponding right and left eigenstates respectively.
 The eigensystem obeys the relations,